top of page

 Symptoms Parents Notice: Beyond the "Tantrum"

 While all children have tantrums, "big emotions" often feel different.
-They are more intense, last longer, and can feel exhausting for the whole family.
-You might notice:
+They are more intense, last longer, and can lead to significant caregiver burnout.
+In our Tri-Cities clinical practise, we help parents identify:

-• Emotional Fragility: Small disappointments lead to inconsolable crying or intense anger.
+• Emotional Fragility: Small disappointments leading to inconsolable crying or intense anger.

-• Physical Aggression: Hitting, kicking, or throwing items during a loss of regulation.
+• Physical Aggression: Hitting, kicking, or throwing items as a result of a loss of regulation.

-Children are born without the ability to self-regulate; they require "co-regulation" from a calm adult to develop those skills.
+Children are born without the ability to self-regulate; they require "co-regulation" from a calm adult to develop those neural pathways.
 For many children—especially those who are neurodivergent or have experienced trauma—the "brakes" in their brain (the prefrontal cortex) aren't yet strong enough to manage the "engine" of their emotions.
-We help children in the Tri-Cities build those "brakes" through connection and play.

 What to Do at Home First